east-sussex-county-council/Escc.ActiveDirectory/README.md

 ## Check whether a user is in a group

-You can check whether the current user of an ASP.NET application is a member of an Active Directory group using the information already available in ASP.NET, storing the result in session to avoid repeated queries by the application.
+You can check whether the current user of an ASP.NET application is a member of an Active Directory group (or list of groups) using the information already available in ASP.NET, storing the result in session to avoid repeated queries by the application.

-Any `IUserGroupsProvider` can be used instead of `LogonIdentityUserGroupsProvider` to provide the list of all the groups a user is in.

 	var defaultDomain = new ActiveDirectorySettingsFromConfiguration().DefaultDomain;
 	var sessionCache = new SessionPermissionsResultCache();
-	var permissions = new UserGroupMembership(defaultDomain, sessionCache);
+	var permissions = new LogonIdentityGroupMembershipChecker(defaultDomain, sessionCache);
-	var result = permissions.UserIsInGroup(new LogonIdentityUserGroupsProvider(), new [] { "group1, "group2" });
+	bool result = permissions.UserIsInGroup(new [] { "group1, "group2" });
+	Dictionary<string, bool> groupResults = permissions.UserIsInGroups(new [] { "group1, "group2" });

 You can also check whether a user is in a group (or list of groups) based on their `WindowsIdentity`.
 When using a `WindowsIdentity` the `defaultDomain` and `resultCache` options are not supported.

+	var userToCheck = WindowsIdentity.GetCurrent();
-	var permissions = new UserGroupMembership();
+	var permissions = new WindowsIdentityGroupMembershipChecker(userToCheck);
-	var userToCheck = HttpContext.Current.User.Identity as WindowsIdentity;
-	permissions.UserIsInGroup(userToCheck, "group1" })
+	bool result = permissions.UserIsInGroup(new [] { "group1, "group2" })
-	permissions.UserIsInGroups(userToCheck, new[] { "group1", "group2" })
+	Dictionary<string, bool> groupResults = permissions.UserIsInGroups(new[] { "group1", "group2" })

-The interface `IUserGroupMembershipProvider` lets you specify your own implementations of `UserGroupMembershipProvider`.
+Both of these classes implement the `IGroupMembershipChecker` interface.

 ## Look up a user or users